Rene1695/diy-smartmirror-chromecast/README.md

-# DIY Smart Mirror using Chromecast + Nanoleaf© Stripe
+# DIY Smart Mirror using Chromecast + HomeKit integration

 This is a step-by-step walkthrough on how i build up my own smart mirror.
 Please feel free to ask questions or to give me feedback :-)
 ![mirror.JPG](images%2Fmirror1.JPG)